 Why Visit Lake Titicaca

-Lake Titicaca, located on the border between Peru and Bolivia, is the world’s highest navigable lake.
+Lake Titicaca is one of the most beautiful places to visit in Bolivia.
+On the border between Peru and Bolivia, Lake Titicaca is the world’s highest navigable lake.
 Beyond its impressive natural beauty, the area is distinguished for its intriguing history, considered the birthplace of the Inca empire.
 Today, the lake is dotted with the empire’s indigenous descendants from Peru and Bolivia.

 Perhaps most unique, however, are the indigenous reed islands.
-Created years ago as a means of protection, the indigenous tribes created entire villages on floating reed islands, allowing ease of access to traverse the lake.
+Years ago, the indigenous tribes created entire villages on floating reed islands, allowing ease of access to traverse the lake.
 The Catamaran cruise offers a fantastic opportunity to travel between La Paz and Puno, Peru – offering a chance to go throughout the lake and view these islands up close.

 For those who prefer the land, Copacabana, on the shores of Lake Titicaca, is one of the most beautiful towns in Bolivia.
 Featuring expansive viewpoints, historic ruins, and the region’s quintessential reed homes, travelers can still enjoy all the pleasures of the world’s highest lake.
 While in Copacabana, a visit to Horca del Inca is a must.
 Perched on the hills above Copacabana, the site offers not only views over the lake but also an impressive collection of historic ruins and artifacts from pre-Inca civilizations.
 Other popular destinations include the scenic islands of Isla de la Luna, Isla del Sol, and Isla del Sapo.
 These destinations can easily be visited from Copacabana.